tokimasa/docker-airflow/README.md

 Be careful, the host IP of DB may change so please check the ipconfig, for Windows, to make sure 'data_ingestion.py' can connect to it.

 ### Model for drift detection
 Since this workflow is for task monitoring, it assumes that EDA and first training model are done.
-Therefore, there must be a initial model, 'model_v1.pickle' in my case, in dags/models folders for the 'data_drift.py' to consume it.
+Therefore, there must be a initial model, 'model_v1.pickle' in my case, in dags/models/ directory for the 'data_drift.py' to consume it.

 ### Inital State
 The directories dags/data/ and dags/models/ are empyty but only 'model_v1.pickle' is in dags/models/ at first run.